 Starting dose: 100mg-200mg bd

-Formulations: Capsules and elixir
+Formulations: Capsules and oral solution

 Combines faecal softening and increased intestinal motility.
 Do not use if patient has complete bowel obstruction.